 7.1 If you select to receive your tickets by post we will aim to dispatch your tickets within 7 days by 2nd class post to the delivery address you stated at the time of booking.
 If you require the tickets to be delivered to an alternative address please let us know at the time of booking.
 Although we aim to dispatch your tickets within 7 days in certain circumstances this may not be possible, so please allow as much time as possible for the arrival of your tickets.

-7.2 If you have not received your tickets within 4 days of the performance please contact us by email or telephone the appropriate venues Box Office (details can be found under condition 13) and inform a member of the Box Office staff.
+7.3 If you have not received your tickets within 4 days of the Performance please contact us by email or telephone the appropriate venues Box Office (details can be found under condition 18) and inform a member of the Box Office staff.

-7.4 If you have decided to collect your tickets from the Box Office, please note that your tickets will only be available from the hosting venue e.g. if you purchase tickets for a show at The Princess Royal Theatre your tickets will only be available from that venue.
+7.5 If you have decided to collect your tickets from the Box Office, please note that your tickets will only be available from the hosting venue e.g. if you purchase tickets for a Performance at The Princess Royal Theatre your tickets will only be available from that venue.

-7.5 Please check your tickets as soon as they arrive by post (if you have chosen this method of delivery) or when collecting them at the Box Office as errors are difficult to be rectified closer to the performance due to seating arrangements, capacities and possible sell outs.
+7.6 Please check your tickets as soon as they arrive by post (if you have chosen this method of delivery), when collecting them at the Box Office or when your e-ticket is received as errors are difficult to be rectified closer to the Performance due to seating arrangements, capacities and possible sell outs.

 9. Group Bookings